 Addiction is one of our country’s greatest public health issues, affecting an estimated 28 million adults and young people each year.
 McLean’s Division of Alcohol, Drugs, and Addiction offers evidence-based treatments for those struggling with the abuse of alcohol, prescription medications, or illegal drugs through a comprehensive array of programs.
 And as our understanding of addiction improves—thanks to integrated research, training, and clinical efforts—that treatment gets better and better.

-In this issue, you’ll hear from the center’s chief, Roger D. Weiss, MD, and also learn about our new Co-Occurring Disorders Institute, which is training clinicians throughout McLean to treat their patients’ addictions and psychiatric illnesses in a truly integrated way.
+In this issue, you’ll hear from the division’s chief, Roger D. Weiss, MD, and also learn about our new Co-Occurring Disorders Institute, which is training clinicians throughout McLean to treat their patients’ addictions and psychiatric illnesses in a truly integrated way.

 Finally, we share highlights of the second annual meeting of the McLean Board of Visitors—a group of friends, supporters and advocates who convened this spring to learn about McLean’s work and meet others with an interest in mental health.

 Philanthropy Drives Better Outcomes in Dual Diagnosis

 People who struggle with psychiatric illnesses often struggle with substance use disorders as well.
 For example, those with bipolar disorder experience addiction at six times the rate of people in the general population, while those with depression and anxiety disorders struggle at twice the rate.
 Now, thanks to a philanthropic foundation and two generous couples, McLean can offer patients with dual diagnoses an effective, evidence-based treatment that recognizes the inextricable link between psychiatric illness and substance use.

 Board of Visitors Convenes 2nd Annual Meeting